How REITs do cross-portfolio reporting when properties use different PMS systems

 - What it is

-- Propexo Connect moves all PMS data into one warehouse with normalized schema; BI tool reads one dataset
+- Propexo Connect moves all PMS data into one warehouse; you model it once, then the BI tool reads one dataset

 - Setup time